conda-forge/conda-forge.github.io/src/user/faq.rst

 :ref:`(Q) <faq_teams>` **I have a set of related packages, how do I create a conda-forge team?**

-  Conda-forge github teams are very useful means of adding common maintainers to a set of related packages.
+  ``conda-forge`` github teams are very useful means of adding common maintainers to a set of related packages.
 For example, most R packages are co-maintained by the conda-forge/R team.
   To create a new team, you can just use one of the existing feedstocks from your packages.
 Each feedstock has automatically a team assigned (formed from the maintainers of that feedstock).
-  For example, the conda-forge R team is coming from the `r-feedstock <https://github.com/conda-forge/r-feedstock>`_.
+  For example, the ``conda-forge`` R team is coming from the `r-feedstock <https://github.com/conda-forge/r-feedstock>`_.
 Then you can just add `- conda-forge/r` in the maintainers section to make all maintainers of the r-feedstock also maintainers of the new package.

 .. _faq_solver_speed: